From War to Wow: How Missoni and Marimekko Changed Fashion with Colour and Creativity

 Art You can Wear – Vera Neumann, A Timeless Visionary in Colour and Pattern

-Vera Neumann: The Woman Who Made Scarves a Canvas of Art
+Vera Neumann: The Woman Who Made Scarves A Canvas of Art

 Timeless Knitwear with Missoni Designs and its Brand Inference